crowdsecurity/cs-cloudflare-bouncer/README.md

 # Troubleshooting
  - Logs are in `/var/log/cs-cloudflare-bouncer.log`
+ - The cache is at `/etc/crowdsec/cs-cloudflare-bouncer/cache.json`.
+It can be inspected to see the state of bouncer and cloudflare components locally.
  - You can view/interact directly in the ban list either with `cscli`
  - Service can be started/stopped with `systemctl start/stop cs-cloudflare-bouncer`